fedspendingtransparency/usaspending-api/CONTRIBUTING.md

     - (Before / After data comparison) Data validation results from #6 in a Jira ticket comment

 **Bottom area:**
-If any of the above required checkboxes are marked as `(N/A)`, then write down the explaination of why that requirement is not applicable in this PR.
+If any of the above required checkboxes are marked as `(N/A)`, then write down the explanation of why that requirement is not applicable in this PR.
 This is useful to critically think about each requirement and gives the author a chance to re-evaluate the `N/A`

 # Final Notes